 3. Save energy

-For example, in my blog titled “Light Bulb Recycling”, I shared something that can save you lots of energy: purchasing and using CFL light bulbs.
-This is an environmentally friendly option, as well as a better one overall because it also has a longer lifespan than those of the incandescent ones.
-Additionally, you can also opt for LED lights if you want to minimise your electricity usage.
+For example, in Waster’s blog on light bulb recycling, I shared something that can save you lots of energy: purchasing and using CFL light bulbs.
+This is an environmentally friendly option, as well as a better one overall because it also has a longer lifespan than incandescent ones.
+Moreover, you can also opt for LED lights if you want to minimise your electricity usage.

 Remember, taking small steps to sustainable living is acceptable.
 You do not have to change your lifestyle drastically; you can do so slowly, but surely, after all.
 By doing so, you not only help discipline yourself but also help sustain the Earth.

 If you’re looking for recycling bins, check our waste recycling shop and find the best deals in terms of pricing and services.